-Under safe guarding responsibilities, it is the duty of a school to ensure that every child in their care is safe, and the same principles should apply to the virtual presence of a school as it would apply to its physical surroundings.
+Under safeguarding responsibilities, it is the duty of a school to ensure that every child in their care is safe, and the same principles should apply to the virtual presence of a school as it would apply to its physical surroundings.
 Head teachers and the Governing Body should therefore take on the responsibility to ensure that no individual child can be identified or contacted either via, or as a result of, a visitor using the school website.

-The school should establish clear policies to ensure that its website is maintained, is effective, and does not compromise the safety of the pupils or staff.
+The school should establish clear policies to ensure that its website and media sites are maintained and effective, and do not compromise the safety of the pupils or staff.

 The website is audited by Govenors to ensure all statutory aspects are there.
+Twitter is monitored by staff regularly and governors have overall monitoring responsibility.
 Key stage leaders to monitor blogs written by their team members to ensure quality and correct safeguarding is in place.
 The ICT Service provides technical support for the website.